 If you have a criminal record, you likely understand how criminal convictions can negatively affect your life.
 From limiting employment opportunities to stripping voting rights, a criminal record can be detrimental to your future.
-There are, however, many convictions that you can have expunged.
+There are, however, many convictions that you can have expunged with the help of a Los Angeles Expungement Attorney.
 Consider the following information about expungement in Los Angeles, including the definition and a loose-level overview of the legal process.

 It is important to note that not all convictions can be expunged.

 Having your record expunged starts by petitioning the courts to dismiss the convictions and charges you have on your record.
 If you are granted your expungement request, all penalties of your charges and convictions will be dismissed as well.
 Please note that the terms convictions and charges were both used in this context.
 Many people are unaware of the difference between charges and convictions.
 Here is a quick overview.

 When a person is charged with a crime, they are not yet guilty of it.
 There is a legal process that must be followed in order for the charge to be turned into a conviction, and it is through this process that the offender must be proven guilty.
 There are many individuals who are charged with criminal offenses and are never proven guilty, meaning they don’t receive a conviction.
 Still, though, the charges they receive will remain on their record for life unless they get them expunged.
 In some instances, charges are just as detrimental as convictions, such as when an employer is doing a background check; this is why it is so important to have your charges expunged even if you have never been convicted of a single offense.

 The courts refer to it as expungement, but in all actuality, it is more like a dismissal.
 When you are granted expungement under Penal Code 1203.4, the following will take place: